Prashant-Kumar-321/DRF-Polls-App-API/README.md

 # Polls API (pollsAppApi)
-This is a Polls Application APIs
+This is a Polls Application APIs built with Django and Django REST Framework.
-Simple Django + DRF project that implements polls, choices and votes.
+Which allows to crete polls, choices and vote on them.

 ## Requirements
 - Python 3.10+ (or your environment's interpreter)